mwat56/passlist/README.md

 So, in short: implement the `TAuthDecider` interface and call `passlist.Wrap(…)`, and you're done.

-However, the package provides a `TPassList` class with lots of methods to works with a username/password list.
+However, the package provides a `TPassList` class with methods to work with a username/password list.
 It's fairly well documented, so it shouldn't be too hard to use it on your own if you don't like the automatic handling provided by `Wrap()`.
-You can create a new instance by either calling `passlist.LoadPasswords(aFilename string)` (which, as it's name says, tries to load the given password file at once), or you call `passlist.NewList(aFilename string)` (which leaves it to you when to actually read the password file by calling the `TPassList` object's `Load()` method).
+You can create a new instance by either calling `passlist.LoadPasswords(aFilename string)` (which, as its name says, tries to load the given password file at once), or you call `passlist.NewList(aFilename string)` (which leaves it to you when to actually read the password file by calling the `TPassList` object's `Load()` method).

 There's an additional convenience function called `passlist.Deny()` which sends an "Unauthorised" notice to the remote host in case the remote user couldn't be authenticated; this function is called internally whenever your `TAuthDecider` required authentication and wasn't given valid credentials from the remote user.

-Please refer to the [source code documentation](https://godoc.org/github.com/mwat56/go-passlist#TPassList) for further details ot the `TPassList` class.
+Please refer to the [source code documentation](https://godoc.org/github.com/mwat56/passlist#TPassList) for further details ot the `TPassList` class.

 In the package's `_demo` folder you'll find the `pwaccess.go` program which implements the maintainance of password files with the following options: